hex-agon/mastering-mixology/README.md

 ### Changelog

+#### V1.8.1
+* Fix an issue where the plugin would break the mixology overlay when boosting for better potions

 #### V1.8.0
 * New goal tracker feature, use it to track your progress towards the different minigame rewards
 * Lowered the potion inventory overlay to make it easier to distinguish finished potions in the inventory